Solomon and the Queen of Sheba

-Solomon threatens to invade, and not only defeat the people of Sheba, but humiliate and demean them.
+Solomon threatened to invade and not only defeat the people of Sheba, but, like Allah, humiliate and demean them.

 27:37 “Go back to them (the people of Sheba); for we shall array against them troops which they cannot resist and we shall drive them out of it degraded and abased.”

 Solomon then hits upon the idea of stealing the Queen’s throne.
-A jinn by the name of ‘Ifreet volunteers to go steal it, and does so in the blink of an eye.
+A jinn by the name of ‘Ifreettvolunteers to go steal it, and does so in the blink of an eye.volunteers to go steal it, and does so in the blink of an eye.

 27:38 He said: “O dignitaries, which of you will bring me her throne, before they come forward submitting?”

-The jinn is true to his word, but of course, Solomon knows who conjured up the throne and who to thank.
-Like David he fears that this is a test from Allah.
+The jinn was true to his word; of course, Solomon knew who conjured up the throne and who to thank.
+Like David, he feared this to be a test from God.

 27:40 He who had knowledge of the Book said: “I will bring it to you, before your glance returns to you.”
 So when he (Solomon) saw it ensconced before him, he said: “This is a bounty from my Lord, to test me, whether I am grateful or ungrateful.
-He who gives thanks, only gives thanks to his own credit, and he who is ungrateful (?) will find my Lord All Sufficient and Generous.”
+He who gives thanks, only gives thanks to his own credit, and he who is ungrateful (shouldn't it be "grateful"?) will find my Lord All Sufficient and Generous.”

-With the throne in his possession Solomon decides to disguise it and when the Queen comes to get it back, to test her faith.
-If she recognizes her throne immediately it will mean the Queen of Sheba believes in Allah.
+With the throne in his possession, Solomon decided to test the Queen—who obviously decided to accept his invitation—in her faith.
+If she recognized her disguised throne, it would mean the Queen of Sheba believed in Allah.

 27:41 He said: “Disguise her throne for her, so that we might see whether she will be well-guided or will be one of those who are not well-guided.”